alarm-redist/fifty-states/analyses/GA_cd_2020/doc_GA_cd_2020.md

 ## Simulation Notes
 We sample 20,000 districting plans for Georgia.
 To balance county and municipality splits, we create pseudocounties for use in the county constraint, which leads to fewer municipality splits than using a county constraint.
 Note that Cobb, Fulton, and Gwinnett Counties must be split due to their large populations, although within each of these counties, we avoid splitting any municipality.
-We apply a hinge Gibbs constraint of strength 20 to encourage drawing the same number of majority-Black districts as the enacted plan, and a hinge Gibbs constraint of strength -20
+We apply a hinge Gibbs constraint of strength 20 to encourage drawing the same number of majority-Black districts as the enacted plan, focusing on districts with relatively higher proportions of Black voters.
+We also apply a hinge Gibbs constraint of strength 10 to discourage packing of Black voters.